Study points to increase in great white sharks off U.S. Atlantic Coast

+* Reported on Monday Q1 revenue of 265.1 milllion lira versus 251.4 million lira year ago

-NEW YORK The number of great white sharks off the U.S. Atlantic Coast appears to have increased since the early 1990s after conservation measures were introduced to halt their decline, a U.S. government scientist said on Saturday.
+NEW YORK, June 21 The number of great white sharks off the U.S. Atlantic Coast appears to have increased since the early 1990s after conservation measures were introduced to halt their decline, a U.S. government scientist said on Saturday.

 Scientists for the National Marine Fisheries Service presented the findings in a study published this month in the PLOS ONE online journal.